shield-h2020/vnsfs/juju-charms/layers/proxytls/README.md

 # Configuration

-The `proxycharm` charm has several configuration properties that can be set via the SO:
+The `proxytls` charm has several configuration properties that can be set via the SO:

 - ssh-hostname